wp-plugins/hotspots/readme.txt

 If you find any bugs, or have any enhancement ideas, please e-mail danielpowney@gmail.com.
 The next release may include drawing options for filtering IP addresses, browsers and specific web pages.

 Some limitations:

-* Currently does not cater for responsive design.
-* Websites must be HTML5 compliant and the heat map can only be viewed in a browser which supports HTML5 canvas.
-* This plugin should only be used to assist usability testing and not used in production where performance is critical.
-When turned on, an additional server request is made for each mouse click.
+Currently does not cater for responsive design.
+Websites must be HTML5 compliant to view the heat map and browsers need to support HTML5 canvas.
+This plugin should not be used where performance is critical as an additional server request is made for each mouse click.

 == Installation ==